 Ultimately, living in a state of burnout results in clinical depression and a multitude of cognitive and interpersonal ailments, including the following:

 - Emotional exhaustion

 An individual who is experiencing burnout does not achieve rejuvenation through standard recovery techniques.
 The key to avoiding the deleterious effects of burnout is the achievement of resilience, despite the demanding environment of neurosurgery.
 The positive effects of a career coach cannot be overestimated.

 Simonds G, Sotile W. Building Resilience in Neurosurgical Residents: A Primer.
-B Wright Publishing 2015.
+B Wright Publishing, Bothell, WA; 2015.